Bulgaria has become quite famous in Europe for its seaside, where you can stay at a 4 or 5-star all-inclusive hotel for

 Much like Nessebar, Sozopol is a well-preserved old town with beautiful architecture.
 Sozopol is one of the oldest towns on the Black Sea’s coast.
 The Greeks founded it in the 7th century BC.
 Over time, it found itself under the rule of the Romans, the Byzantines, the Ottomans, and, of course, the Bulgarians.

 If you’re planning a vacation at the end of summer, don’t miss the Apollonia Art and Film Festival.
 The event takes place every year, at the beginning of September.

 If you’re looking for a nudist beach in Bulgaria in this area, head to the south of Harmani Beach 😉

 Sinemorets is probably the smallest inhabited settlement among the places to see when you visit Bulgaria’s seaside.
-It is actually a village in the Burgas region, close to the border with Turkey.
+It is a village in the Burgas region, close to the border with Turkey.

-Sinemorets, one of the best Bulgarian seaside resorts, is actually located inside the Strandzha Nature Park.
-Strandzha is the largest area under protection in Bulgaria (1,161 sqkm).
+Sinemorets, one of the best Bulgarian seaside resorts, is located inside the Strandzha Nature Park.
+Strandzha is the largest area under protection in Bulgaria (1,161 km2).
 Nature Park is the home of 66 mammal species, 269 bird species, 24 reptile species, 10 amphibian species, and 111 fish species.
 Stranszha Nature Park also has archaeological importance, with traces of human habitation from the Neolithic.

 If you are looking for nice places in Bulgaria that offer a more tranquil holiday spot, in the middle of nature, Sozopol and Strandzha Nature Park are the best places to explore when you visit Bulgaria sea side!